Skip to Main Content

 Advisories: CTIS-15, CTIS-20, and CTIS-16.

-This course enable students with knowledge and skills required to secure networks.
-With this course, a network professional can demonstrates the skills required to develop a security infrastructure, recognize threats and vulnerabilities to networks, and mitigate security threats.
+This course equips students with the knowledge and skills required to secure networks effectively.
+With this course, a network professional can demonstrate the skills required to develop a security infrastructure, recognize threats and vulnerabilities to networks, and mitigate security threats.
 The course will cover core security technologies, the installation, troubleshooting and monitoring of network devices to maintain integrity, confidentiality and availability of data and devices, and competency in the technologies that networking uses in its security structure.
-(04/22)
+(12/24)

 CTIS-25 APPLICATION DEVELOPMENT IN AMAZON WEB SERVICES